 Ḥakím Áqá Ján could not believe his ears.
 Was it indeed a Muslim who spoke thus to him, a Jew?
 But there was no time to dwell on such mysteries when his patient needed all his attention.
 He rushed out of the house to the nearest drug shop and, having purchased some medicine with which he hoped he might be able to save her life, hurried back to sit with his patient through the night.
 After agonizing hours of suspense in which he did every possible thing within his power to save her, he was at last relieved to see that the danger had passed and that she would live.

-During all this time, the gracious courtesy and the kindness with which he had been received in the home of Muḥammad-Baqír greatly affected and somewhat puzzled the physician.
+During all this time, the gracious courtesy and the kindness with which he had been received in the home of Muḥammad-Báqir greatly affected and somewhat puzzled the physician.
 He had had many dealings with Muslims before and was familiar with the way they treated Jews, especially under such unfavourable conditions.
 The more he thought about it, the more he wondered at the unusual behaviour of this household.

 Later, he mustered enough courage to ask Muḥammad-Báqir about his religious beliefs.
 “I belong to a new Faith,” was Muḥammad-Báqir’s reply, “I am a Bahá’í.” Ḥakím Áqá Ján was immediately interested to know about this new Faith and, after a period of investigation, became an ardent follower himself.